MBODM/wauzcmd/README.md

 ### What it is

 This is the command line version of [WAUZ](https://github.com/mbodm/wauz).
-It works in exactly the same way as his "big brother" does.
+It works exactly the same way as his "big brother".
 It is a typical command line executable for Windows, written in Rust.

 ### How it works